codenart/codenart.github.io/_posts/2-css/2017-08-24-css-5-background-properties.md

 The `background-size` property can be used with 1 of these 2 smart values:
 `cover` and `contain`.
-Those 2 values will both try to make the background images fit to containers' size (at least 1 dimension).
+Those 2 values will both try to make the background images fit to containers' size.

 The `background-size: cover;` will make sure that the background image will fully cover container's area.
-So, there's often 1 dimension of the background image which is larger than container's.

 The `background-size: contain;` will make sure that the background image will be fully displayed inside container.
-So, there's often 1 dimension of the background image which is smaller than container's.

 Let's duplicate our container and try both of those 2 values.